-Across LGAs in Greater Sydney, there is a clear exponential relationship between land values and the share of apartments in the LGA (chart 3.14).
+Across LGAs in Greater Sydney, there is a clear exponential relationship between land values and the share of apartments in the LGA (chart 3.14 and 3.15 in log-scale).
 As land values in on the fringe of Sydney may tend to be lower than other locations in Sydney, there is some risk around the realisation of the dwelling typologies.